watkinspd/py-ppt-slides-from-photos/README.md

 ## Sequencing the slides
-I found that if I exported photos from apple photos the filename sequence doesnt always work the way I expect However, it generates the exported files with a "last modified date" that is in the order they were exported; and that works well for me.
+I found that if I exported photos from apple photos the filename sequence doesnt always work the way I expect.
+However, it generates the exported files with a "last modified date" that is in the order they were exported; and that works well for me.

 Hack: If you struggle with sequencies, change the filenames as needed, or there are tools you can use to modify the timestamps on files.
 One that I used is:
 ```
-setFile
+setFile -h
 ```

 There are two ways to control the sequence of the resulting slides:
-1 - Default behaviour is the list of files is sorted by the files last modified date 2 - Specify the -f option and it will sort the list of files by filename
+1. Default behaviour is the list of files is sorted by the files last modified date
+2. Specify the -f option and it will sort the list of files by filename

 ## Pre-requisites: